microsoft/onnxruntime-inference-examples/mobile/examples/object_detection/android/README.md

 The model used here is from source: [Yolov8 in extensions](https://github.com/microsoft/onnxruntime-extensions/blob/64f20828ce0291394886e277c23529cd1d11320d/tutorials/yolo_e2e.py#L37) and with pre/post processing support.

 This model (Yolov8n) can be fed with image bytes directly and outputs the detected objects with bounding boxes.
-Please note that scores and labels are not drawn by this model.
-Boxes in different classes are drawn with different colors.

 ### Requirements
 - Android Studio Dolphin | Android Studio Electric Eel | 2022.1.1 Patch 2+ (installed on Mac/Windows/Linux)